-So, you’ve got good quality B2B leads coming in and your sales pipeline is growing nicely but they aren’t converting.
+So, you’ve got a good quality B2B lead generation process in place.
+Your sales pipeline is growing nicely and leads are coming in, but they aren’t converting.
 Why is that?
 According to Vantage Point, whilst 72% of sales managers hold sales pipeline reviews, 63% say that their company does a bad job of managing their sales pipeline.

 These figures are concerning when you consider that a well-managed sales pipeline is vital to the success of any business.
 It’s the key driver for revenue generation, so much so that the Harvard Business Review found there to be an 18% difference in revenue between companies with a defined sales process and those without.
 But a well-managed pipeline won’t build or look after itself.